-December 21st officially ushered the Winter Season in though in some parts of the country the cold starts much earlier.
-While there have been many amazing advances in modern society we still can’t predict exactly how cold the winter will be.
-Winter storms have already ravaged some areas and in others very cold weather and snow may well be on the way.
+The Winter Season is in full gear and in some parts of the country the freeze has been deep for months.
+Winter storms have ravaged some areas and in others very cold temperatures and snow are to be expected through at least the end of March.
 And the cold can take a toll on a home.

-That’s why it is so important to protect your home and winterize it now, before the a major and prolonged cold blasts does comes through.
+That’s why it is so important and never too late to protect your home and winterize it.
 Frozen pipes can burst and become a very expensive problem.
-Taking early precautions will help you protect your casa, your familia AND your wallet:
+Taking precautions will help you protect your casa, your familia AND your wallet:

-Our friends at Mr. Rooter plumbing offer 10 tips that will help you keep your pipes from bursting when temperatures plummet this winter
+Our friends at Mr. Rooter plumbing offer 10 tips that will help you keep your pipes from bursting when temperatures plummet.

 How-To Spare Your Pipes From Winter’s Grip